-Before they decide on the terms of your loan (which they base on their risk), lenders must know two things about you: whether you can pay back the loan, and how committed you are to repay the loan.
-To assess whether you can pay back the loan, they assess your income and debt ratio.
-To calculate your willingness to pay back the mortgage loan, they look at your credit score.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders need to discover two things about you: whether you can pay back the loan, and if you will pay it back.
+To understand whether you can pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more on FICO here.
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
+We've written more about FICO here.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score considers both positive and negative information in your credit report.
-Late payments count against you, but a record of paying on time will improve it.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
+Your score is based on both the good and the bad in your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to assign a score.
-If you don't meet the minimum criteria for getting a score, you may need to establish your credit history before you apply for a mortgage loan.
+This payment history ensures that there is enough information in your credit to calculate an accurate score.
+Should you not meet the criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage loan.

 At Homewithloan.com, we answer questions about Credit reports every day.
 Call us at 9727982110.